openshift/assisted-service/docs/user-guide/cloud-with-mirror.md

 ### Create a cluster in the Assisted Installer UI

 Create a base cluster definition in the [Assisted Installer service](https://console.redhat.com/openshift/assisted-installer/clusters/~new) hosted at [console.redhat.com](https://console.redhat.com).
 Select the appropriate options until you get to the "Add Hosts" step, but **DO NOT** download the ISO image yet.
-We will need to make modificiations to the cluster before downloading the ISO file.
+We will need to make modifications to the cluster before downloading the ISO file.
 Once you have gotten to this step record the UUID that is generated.
 This can be found in the URL such as:

 ht<area>tps://console.redhat.com/openshift/assisted-installer/clusters/**6ad83d29-5d18-4999-8e01-88484d1d2122** where **6ad83d29-5d18-4999-8e01-88484d1d2122** is the UUID.